 The Risk Management Committee of the Board was constituted in compliance with the provisions of Regulation 21 of the SEBI's Listing Obligations and Disclosure Requirements Regulations, 2015.
+The Risk Management Committee was reconstituted on March 05, 2024 after the demise of Late Brijendra Sahay from Risk Management Committee comprised of 3 directors, namely Shri Rajiv Kumar Lal (Chairperson), Smt.
+Anshu Roy and Shri Awdhesh Kumar Srivastava.

 The terms of reference of the Risk Management Committee includes the following;